 Good mental health can only be maintained when your emotional needs are being looked after, which is why treating your PTSD is only one part of our work together.
 We will also focus on developing positive thought patterns in your mind, making sure your emotional needs are being looked after and, in turn, establishing a reliable platform for long-term good mental health.

-I also work with Frontline19, an independent UK-based organisation dedicated to connecting frontline NHS workers with trauma specialists like myself.
+I also volunteer with Frontline19, an independent UK-based organisation dedicated to connecting frontline NHS workers with trauma specialists like myself.
 People working at the heart of the fight against COVID-19 have experienced extremely challenging circumstances, often leading to PTSD or other trauma-related issues.
 I offer targeted help to these frontline workers by giving them a warm, confidential space in which to healthily process the challenging experiences they have faced since March 2020, with many people overcoming their issues after just a couple of sessions.

 I have suffered from PTSD in the past.
 The trauma occurred when I was driving my young child to the cinema and a man nearly crashed into me.
 I sounded my horn at him, causing the man to exit his car and smash my windows, with my four-year-old in the back.
 I drove away frantically, and he chased me all the way to the police station before disappearing.
 A few months later, I started having symptoms of PTSD – flashbacks, panic attacks, sleep problems, etc. – that lasted for years.

 I never made the connection between the event and these symptoms until I went to a therapist, who used the same treatment approach I employ today with my clients.
 The transformation was incredible; I couldn’t believe how quick and painless it all was and how much lighter I felt after treatment.
 Suddenly I could feel like myself and enjoy life again after so long in the wilderness.